Astroua/TurbuStat/docs/tutorials/metrics/dendro_example.rst

 To calculate the two dendrogram distances, we run:
     >>> dend_dist.distance_metric(verbose=True)  # doctest: +SKIP

+The distance computation is very fast for both methods so both distance metrics are always computed.

 Verbose mode creates two plots, which can be saved by specifying `save_name` in the call above.
 The first plot shows the histograms used in the Hellinger distance.

 .. image:: images/dendrogram_distmet.hist_distance.png